ch-tung/film_resistivity/readme.md

-# Fit the Resistivity-Film Thickness Data
+# Fit Data Using the Resistivity-Film Thickness Model

 ### Model: